-Well, not only are Employment Branding campaigns easy to create and coordinate internally, they are extremely affordable too.
-In fact, in less time and for less money than it takes to post a single job online, an Employment Branding campaign can be started and promoted.
+Well, not only are Employer Branding campaigns easy to create and coordinate internally, they are extremely affordable too.
+In fact, in less time and for less money than it takes to post a single job online, an Employer Branding campaign can be started and promoted.

 How To Be Your Company’s Recruiting Hero In 2017